Attractions closed and events canceled amid coronavirus outbreak - Local News 8

 Museums

-Several museums in Milan, Venice and other areas in northern Italy were closed temporarily and will reopen with new safety measures.
+In a strenuous measure to contain the virus, the Italian government has ordered the closure of all museums.

-The Peggy Guggenheim Collection in Venice, for example, will limit large group gatherings and is asking that visitors “respect the distance of at least one meter between one another.”
+Initially, just several museums in Milan, Venice and other areas in northern Italy were closed temporarily, set to reopen with new safety measures, but in recent days, the situation in Italy has escalated.
+As a result, all of the country’s museums have temporarily shuttered.

 Museums around China have been forced to temporarily close their doors due to the outbreak.
 In response, China’s National Cultural Heritage Administration (NCHA) has asked them to stay active on social media and offer their services digitally.
 These include Beijing’s Palace Museum in the Forbidden City, which has been closed since January 25.